lawaty/Portfolio/Talmee7/Readme.md

 [Talmee7 Platform](https://talmee7.drolez-apps.cloud)

 ## Overview
-`Talmee7` is an online platform fetches content from all Ncms Instances
+`Talmee7` is an online platform fetches content from all Ncms Instances and packages them in groups of teachers, chapters, etc...
+This helps `create packaged contents` and make better offers for students.

 ## My Role
 > 1. Software Architect